All Episodes

 And I'll tell you, I've been many times, many more times than you have.

-And I always like to sit in the middle because I'm always fearful that one of these antique farm equipment that they've got on the wall is going to fall off as I'm trying to eat a breakfast or lunch or enjoy some of the sweet tea or play the peg game and impale me or my family.
+And I always like to sit in the middle because I'm always fearful that one of these antique farm equipments that they've got on the wall is going to fall off as I'm trying to eat a breakfast or lunch or enjoy some of the sweet tea or play the peg game and impale me or my family.

-But I'm not making that up because you see this stuff and it's like, how long has that been sitting there?
+I'm not making that up because you see this stuff and it's like, how long has that been sitting there?

 That looks rusty.

-That's definitely, that's definitely tetanus.
+That's definitely tetanus.

-casual dining chain unveiled a new logo, quote, rooted even more closely to the iconic barrel shape, in quote, but without the barrel itself or the old white guy who's propped up on the barrel, the cracker.
+Anyways, on August 19th, the Southern-inspired casual dining chain unveiled a new logo, quote, rooted even more closely to the iconic barrel shape, end quote, but without the barrel itself or the old white guy who's propped up on the barrel, the cracker.

 It's a central part of the brand's identity since 1977.